paveltimofeev/screens.io/tasklist.md

 - Auth proxy should not store passwords in plain text
 - Use Master term instead of Reference?
 - **------------ MVP MILESTONE ------------**
-- Backend: Hide internal path to the "not found ref image", in case of error when Ref not exists
 - Backend: Scenarios Page Actions - Run anf Remove scenarios filtered by ids[]*viewports[]
 - [Bug] Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.
 - [Bug] Job will not find a Scenario, after rename of scenario.
 Need to update all jobs, or store scenario Id instead of scenario label.